-British Endodontic Society Research Awards
+British Endodontic Society Grant for Research Work

 Any UK based member of the BES is eligible as the lead researcher.
 Applicants are obliged to state on their submission if they are approaching other organisations for funding for their project.